ZebMcKayhan/WireguardManager/README.md

 ```

 # Disable FlowCache
 Wireguard is currently incompatible with Broadcom's implementation of hardware NAT accelleration.
 What this does is that it assists the router in changing address, usually primarily source address change so LAN packets appears to come from a single WAN ipaddress assigned by your ISP.
-This process requires rewrite of the package header and also recalculation of package checksum. in order to achieve Gb WAN speeds, our router requires specialized hardware to load off the processor for this specific task.
+This process requires rewrite of the packet header and also recalculation of packet checksum. in order to achieve Gb WAN speeds, our router requires specialized hardware to load off the processor for this specific task.
 The symptoms of this incompability is usually:
    - Slow speeds over WireGuard, usually 1-5Mb/s regardless how fast internet connection you have.
    - Syslog fills up with Kernel messages, usually blog mcast related.